tailhook/vagga/docs/build_steps.rst

    ``require-dev`` as Composer default behavior.

-   Options correspond to the ones available to the ``composer install`` command line so refer to `composer command line` for detailed info.
+   Options correspond to the ones available to the ``composer install`` command line so refer to `composer cli docs`_ for detailed info.

    Options: